wincubate/npu/README.md

 - REST interface with RFC7807 errors

-- Minimal API due to speed
+- .NET 9 with Minimal API due to speed

 - REPR Pattern